-I teach this is Design Your Dream Life Academy.
+I teach this is Personal Development For Her.
 Basically what it means is, you make appointments with the 2.0 version of yourself.
 You love this 2.0 version more than anyone on the planet.
 You practice having your own back.

 This is what it means to love yourself.